Gabriel-Martin/intro-course-syllabus/Night-1.md

   - Elements
     - HTML components that define the specification of the content to be structured.
-  - Examples
+    - Examples:
       - body
       - h1-h6: Used for creating headings from most important (h1: large text) to least important (h6: small text).
       - p
       - div: A container element that wraps other elements.
       - img
       - a: Anchor tag.
 Used as a link to other webpages.
       - ul / ol
       - li
   - Attributes
     - Additional information provided to the given element.
-    - Examples
+    - Examples:
       ```html
       id=”avatar”
       class=”button”
       href=”https://www.google.com”
       ```
   - Tags
     - Encompass the element and their corresponding attributes.
-    - Examples
+    - Examples:
       ```html
       <body id=”root”>Content</body>
       <a href=”https://www.devtree.io”>Link</a>
       <img src=”./my-image.png” />
       ```
   - Block vs Inline Elements
     - Block Level
       - Begin on a new line within the document and occupy the full available width.
-      - Examples
+      - Examples:
         - header
         - div
         - p
     - Inline Level
       - Do not begin on a new line with the document, and only occupy the necessary width required by their content.
-      - Examples
+      - Examples:
         - a
         - img
         - span